costaivo/Tutorial-NodeJS/10_SampleProject/README.md

-# Working on Sample Project: Leave Management "Defining Scope of Project Modules to be developed
+# Working on Sample Project: Leave Management

+- Defining Scope of Project Modules to be developed
 - Database Design
 - API Calls  for  Employee Mangement
 - API Calls  for applying Leave